FHU/2023-os-memes/_posts/2023-02-07-marvelkel17-scheduler-intro-meme.md

 ---
-title:
+title:  Convoy Effect
-author:
+author: kel
-image:
+image: Scheduler-intro-meme.jpg
-chapter:
+chapter: 7
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The convoy effect occurs when a long job is run in front of a short job in a non-preemptive mechanism, making the turnaround time astronomical.